Food Scraps Management

 Biodegradable products made from materials such as corn, wheat, and potato starch are commercially manufactured.
 Products could include compostable utensils, flatware, and food/yard waste collection bags.
 Prior to purchasing these products, we recommend that you contact your local compost facility to confirm if it will accept these types of products mixed in with food scraps.

 The Department of Resources Recycling and Recovery (CalRecycle) provides a list of companies (Excel, 40 KB) that have claimed to manufacture or distribute products that are designed to degrade in the composting process.
-If you would like your company added to the list, please complete and submit a contact form.
 All companies listed on the CalRecycle listing are self-certified as meeting ASTM D-6400 or ASTM D-6868 compostable plastic specifications.

 How will diverting my food scraps save money?

 Less food scraps in the trash can save you money in several ways:

 - Avoided purchase costs through food waste prevention strategies.